Are All About Weight plans classed as Very Low Calorie Diets (VLCD)?

 Why are women who are pregnant or breast-feeding not allowed to start a plan?

-Women who are pregnant or breast-feeding can use the diet as a nutritional supplement, but not as their only form of nutrition.
+Women who are pregnant or breast-feeding can use All About Weight Mealpacks and snacks as a nutritional supplement, but not as their only form of nutrition.
 This is because pregnant and breastfeeding women need more nutrients than others and our plans are not designed to meet their requirements.
 Women who are overweight should try to lose weight before pregnancy and after breastfeeding.
 Restricting food intake in between these times could harm their baby.

 Shouldn’t I be eating 3 meals per day?